Getting a Library Card

 To get your child a library card, you, as a parent or legal guardian, will bring your child to the library and show identification listed above.
 If your child will be visiting the library without you, ask for a registration card in advance that you complete and sign.
 Your child can bring in the completed registration when they visit.
-There is no age requirement for a child to get a library card, however, the child must be present to receive one.
+There is no age requirement for a child to get a library card, but the child must be present to receive one.

 Enjoy all the books, music, movies, computer access and more that your new library card provides!